ABOUT US

 Influences from the outside world and historical trauma have since changed our way of life.
 It is time to remember our sacred covenant with Maasaw, the ancient caretaker of the earth, to live as peaceful and humble farmers respectful of the land and its resources.

 Tutskwat Oqawtoynani, formerly known as First Mesa Annual Cleanup, began organizing cleanups as early as 2016 due to the overwhelming amount of trash that was accumulating on the sides of the mesa.
 Trash covered up ancient foot trails and ceremonial pathways that surround the mesa.
 For thousands of years, foot trails in the southwest served as important routes which led to sacred places where prayers and offerings are deposited.
-Whatever the purpose, trails enabled the ancient people of the southwest to travel extensively across the landscape.
+Whatever the purpose, trails enabled the ancient people of the southwest to travel extensively across the landscape and are considered the bloodlines of our ancestors.

-The primary area we serve is First Mesa, Polacca, Arizona, located in Northeastern Arizona, approximately 200 miles from Flagstaff, and 70 miles from Winslow, Arizona.
+Our primary area of service is First Mesa, Arizona, approximately 120 miles from Flagstaff and 73 miles from Winslow, Arizona.